nhanson/Recipes/Bread/Daily Bread.md

 Remove and allow to cool on a rack.

 *Note:*
-*The only thing I do diffrent is add&frac14; whole wheat flour with the wheat germ.*
+*The only thing I do diffrent is add &frac14; whole wheat flour with the wheat germ.*

 *Total time: About 4 hours.*
 *Each serving: 158 calories; 5 grams protein: 33 grams carbohydrates; 2 grams fiber, 1 gram fat; O saturated fat; O cholesterol; 211 milligrams sodium.*